Dulaglutide

 Dulaglutide, sold under the brand name Trulicity among others, is a medication used for the treatment of type 2 diabetes in combination with diet and exercise.
 It is also approved in the United States for the reduction of major adverse cardiovascular events in adults with type 2 diabetes who have established cardiovascular disease or multiple cardiovascular risk factors.
-It is a once-weekly injection.

 The most common side effects are nausea, diarrhea, vomiting, abdominal pain, and decreased appetite.